TheWolverine - Under The Lights: Previewing Big Games For Michigan Commits

 The Wolverine On The Road

-After stops in Nashville, Detroit, and Tulsa,The Wolverine is set to make its way out to the West Coast to see around 20 offered Michigan recruits.
-It is perhaps the biggest road weekend of the season.
+After stops in Nashville, Detroit, Tulsa and Los AngelesThe Wolverine is set to make its way to Dallas and Seattle this weekend.

-The first game takes place on Friday as Bellflower (Calif.)
-St. John Bosco plays host to Olney (Md.)
-Good Counsel in an epic California-Maryland battle.
-Bosco is ranked as the No. 3 team in the country, per MaxPreps, and Good Counsel is a traditional Mid-Atlantic power.
+The first stop on the road tour will be in the Lone Star State to see five-star 2021 Garland (Texas) Lakeview Centennial running back Camar Wheaton, who made an unofficial visit to Michigan over the summer.

-Bosco is home to elite 2021 wide receiver Beaux Collins and fast-rising 2022 offensive lineman Earnest Greene.
-Both visited Michigan over the offseason and notched offers while in Ann Arbor.
+Wheaton really enjoyed his time in Ann Arbor, and he hopes to make a return trip at some point this fall.

 Highlighting Three Commits